Over the last half-decade, there's been a number of catalysts for people with uteruses to rush to their

 “Then, once the IUD has been inserted, it is best to periodically check the string at the entrance of the cervix,” Dr. Ross says.
 “Just don’t pull on it!”

-There may be other disadvantages, too, Dr. Kendra says, such as unexplained vaginal bleeding or having an allergic reaction to one of the components in Skyla or Mirena (such as levonorgestrel, silicone, polyethylene, silver) or ParaGard (such as copper).
+There may be other disadvantages, too, Dr. Segura says, such as unexplained vaginal bleeding or having an allergic reaction to one of the components in Skyla or Mirena (such as levonorgestrel, silicone, polyethylene, silver) or ParaGard (copper).

-Another aspect that Dr. Kendra stresses is to remember that IUDs don’t protect against STIs like condoms do.
+Another issue Dr. Kendra stresses is that IUDs don’t protect against STIs like condoms or other barrier methods do.
 So, while the IUD will help prevent pregnancy, it won’t help prevent potentially getting an STI.
 In other words, if you or your partner are sleeping with other people, an IUD should not be the only safe sex method you use.